snikket-im/snikket-android/README.md

 #### I’m getting this annoying permanent notification
 Starting with Conversations 2.3.6 Conversations releases distributed over the Google Play Store will display a permanent notification if you are running it on Android 8 and above.
 This is a rule that it is essentially enforced by the Google Play Store (you won’t have the problem if you are getting your app from F-Droid).

 However you can disable the notification via settings of the operating system.
-(Not settings in Conversations.).o
+(Not settings in Conversations.)

-The battery consumption and the entire behaviour of Conversations will remain the same (as good or as bad as it was before).
+**The battery consumption and the entire behaviour of Conversations will remain the same (as good or as bad as it was before).
 Why is Google doing this to you?
-We have no idea.
+We have no idea.**

-#### Android &lt;= 7.1
+##### Android &lt;= 7.1
 The foreground notification is still controlled over the expert settings within Conversations as it always has been.

 ##### Android 8.x